 In the afternoon we made our way back to the Shephard’s hut by way of the ferry from Keswick to High Brandelhow.
 If you’ve ever seen the classic film Swallows and Amazons (1974, remade in 2016) you might spot the small island where the children camped.

-Despite a bit of rain, it had been great to re-visit a part of the UK I’d not been since childhood and stay somewhere so unique.
+Despite a bit of rain, it had been great to re-visit a part of the UK I’d not been to since childhood and stay somewhere so unique.
 I’m really looking forward to exploring more of the lakes in the future.